yyao007/rshell/README.md

 2. The order of the files may act different from the GNU ls.
 Cases like `ls ./ ..` will display the `..` directory first which actually should display the current folder first.

-3. The `fg` and `bg` commands cannot handle any flags so that they can only bring back the newest background job.
+3. The `fg` and `bg` commands cannot handle any flag so that they can only bring back the newest background job.

 ## Known bugs
 * If you type any connector in the beginning of the command and then append another connector, such as `|| |` `&& &|`  `;;` `||||`, then rshell will report an error saying cannot start with connectors which actually should be reported as a syntax error. **(FIXED)**